agda/agda/doc/user-manual/language/module-system.lagda.rst

 ---------------------
 So far, the module system features discussed have dealt solely with scope manipulation.
 We now turn our attention to some more advanced features.

+When declaring a module you can give a :ref:`telescope<telescopes>` of module parameters which are abstracted from all the definitions in the module.
-It is sometimes useful to be able to work temporarily in a given signature.
+This allows us to temporarily work in a given signature.

 For instance, when defining functions for sorting lists it is convenient to assume a set of list elements ``A`` and an ordering over ``A``.
-In Coq this can be done in two ways: using a functor, which is essentially a function between modules, or using a section.
-A section allows you to abstract some arguments from several definitions at once.
-We introduce parameterised modules analogous to sections in Coq.
-When declaring a module you can give a :ref:`telescope<telescopes>` of module parameters which are abstracted from all the definitions in the module.
-For instance, a simple implementation of a sorting function looks like this:
+Thus, a simple implementation of a sorting function looks like this:
 ::

   module Sort (A : Set)(_≤_ : A → A → Bool) where